GRTLCollaboration/GRDzhadzha/paper/paper.md

 We thank the GRChombo collaboration (http://www.grchombo.org) for their support and code development work.
 JB acknowledges funding from a UK Science and Technology Facilities Council (STFC) studentship.
 JCA acknowledges funding from the Beecroft Trust and The Queen’s College via an extraordinary Junior Research Fellowship (eJRF).
-((This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant Agreement No 693024).))
+A few of the projects using this code have received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant Agreement No 693024).
 KC acknowledges funding from the UKRI Ernest Rutherford Fellowship (grant number ST/V003240/1).

 GRDzhadzha users have benefited from the provision of HPC resources from:
  * DiRAC (Distributed Research utilising Advanced Computing) resources under the projects ACSP218, ACSP191, ACTP183 and ACTP186.
 Systems used include:
-    - (( Cambridge Service for Data Driven Discovery (CSD3), part of which is operated by the University of Cambridge Research Computing on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
+    -  Cambridge Service for Data Driven Discovery (CSD3), part of which is operated by the University of Cambridge Research Computing on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The DiRAC component of CSD3 was funded by BEIS capital funding via STFC capital grants ST/P002307/1 and ST/R002452/1 and STFC operations grant ST/R00689X/1.
-DiRAC is part of the National e-Infrastructure.))
+DiRAC is part of the National e-Infrastructure.

     - DiRAC Data Intensive service at Leicester, operated by the University of Leicester IT Services, which forms part of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K000373/1 and ST/R002363/1 and STFC DiRAC Operations grant ST/R001014/1.
 DiRAC is part of the National e-Infrastructure.

     -  DiRAC at Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/P002293/1 and ST/R002371/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.

-    - (( DIRAC Shared Memory Processing system at the University of Cambridge, operated by the COSMOS Project at the Department of Applied Mathematics and Theoretical Physics on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
-This equipment was funded by BIS National E-infrastructure capital grant ST/J005673/1, STFC capital grant ST/H008586/1, and STFC DiRAC Operations grant ST/K00333X/1.
-DiRAC is part of the National e-Infrastructure.))

     - DiRAC Complexity system, operated by the University of Leicester IT Services, which forms part of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 This equipment is funded by BIS National E-Infrastructure capital grant ST/K000373/1 and STFC DiRAC Operations grant ST/K0003259/1.
 DiRAC is part of the National e-Infrastructure.